eriksjolund/podman-nginx-socket-activation/README.md

 Set up a systemd system service _example2.service_ where rootful podman is running the container image  __docker.io/library/nginx__.
 Configure _socket activation_ for TCP port 80.

-The instructions are very similar to Example 1.
+The instructions are similar to Example 1.

 1. Create the file _/etc/containers/systemd/example2.container_ with the file contents
    ```